 First sole recipient of the Polar Music Prize.
 He blended gospel, blues, and folk into his works.

 He performed cocktail piano while attending the Berklee College of Music.
-He was hired by
+He was hired by Art Blakey for the Jazz Messengers after he moved to New York City.

 His first solo piano album was Facing You from 1971, which was followed by Staircase in 1976, The Moth and the Flame from 1981, and several others.